Multiple Finder Windows

 Next Guide. »

 Let's say you have a Finder window open and you click on the Finder icon in the Dock.
-By default Mac OS X will show you the current Finder window (even if it's hidden under other windows it will be brought to the front).
+By default Mac OS X will show you the current Finder window, this happens even if it's hidden under other application windows ,it will be brought to the front.
 This behavior is drastically different when compared to Windows.
-Whenever you click on Windows Explorer or an "My Computer" or a folder in Windows, a new window is opened.
+Whenever you click on Windows Explorer, "My Computer", or on a folder in Windows, a new window is opened.

 Another default behavior is that Finder will open double-clicked folders in the current Finder window.
 Suppose you double-clicked on the Macintosh HD on your Desktop, you'd be shown a Finder Window similar to the following: